Daryl Roth Theatre: Productions

 As of October 2019, the Daryl Roth Theater has hosted at least 33 productions.
 Fuerza Bruta was produced at the Daryl Roth Theatre from 2006 to 2016, while Striking 12 ran from November to December 2006.
 Gloria: A Life opened at the theater in October 2018 and closed in March 2019.

 At the DR2 theater, Bunnicula ran between February and April 2013, while That Golden Girls Show ran from October 2016 to January 2017.
-Hyprov, a comedy show that is a fusion of stage hypnosis and improvisation, performed 70 shows at the theater between August and October 2022.
+Hyprov, a comedy show that mixed stage hypnosis and improvisation, ran for 70 performances at the theater between August and October 2022.

-44: The Musical will play a limited engagement at the Daryl Roth Theatre beginning October 14, 2025.
+44: The Musical played a limited engagement at the Daryl Roth Theatre beginning October 14, 2025.
+In September 2026, Todrick Hall's new musical Midnight opened at the Daryl Roth, making is off-Broadway debut.